 Above is the shortened version of which baits generally are most effective and versatile enough to use throughout the year.

-But when it comes to catching bass consistently, anglers need to know which to use based on current conditions and time of year, as well as the best techniques for presenting those baits, whether live or artificial.
+But when it comes to catching bass consistently, anglers need to know which to use based on current conditions and the time of year.
+As well as the best techniques for presenting those fishing lures and baits, whether live or artificial.

 Live bait is always an effective method and requires much less presenting from the angler; this guide will explain the best live baits to use when bass fishing and how to rig them.

-In general, anglers catch bass most frequently when using bait the largemouth bass would be feeding on naturally.
-For this reason, using baitfish and crawfish are usually the most consistent types of live bait for catching bass because these are what bass usually eat in many different places.
+In general, anglers catch bass most frequently when using bait; the largemouth bass and crappie that feed naturally.
+For this reason, baitfish and crawfish are usually the most consistent types of live bait for catching bass because these are what bass usually eat in many different places.
 Other popular baits are frogs and worms.
 Anglers can also use mice, salamanders, and various bugs or larvae for bait to pull bass, depending on where you are fishing.

 There are various ways to rig or hook your baitfish, depending on how you want it to look in the water.
 The most common way to hook a baitfish when presenting it to largemouth bass is to hook the bait through both lips from the bottom up, so it gives the most natural presentation with the slightest chance of damaging the bait while hooking it.
 Anglers can also hook the baitfish on its back below the dorsal fin.
 However, once your baitfish starts slowing down and not moving very much, it’s time to replace it with another one.